-- a meeting with the principal and designated teacher; - a review of the school's safeguarding documentation; and - a discussion with a group of year 6 children.
+- a meeting with the principal and designated teacher for child protection; and - a meeting with a group of year 6 children.

 Reporting terms used by the Education and Training Inspectorate

 Quantitative terms

 In this report, proportions may be described as percentages, common fractions and in more general quantitative terms.
 Where more general terms are used, they should be interpreted as follows: